 When returning the manuscript, a friend asked me, “Now really, would you honestly recommend this journey to others?”
 I had to laugh; the use of the word “recommend” made the account sound like a sales pitch for a travel agency, wherein I was recommending everyone buy a ticket for what —- to my friend, at least — was a most uncomfortable journey.
 As it stands, of course, the choice to make this passage or not to make it is not ours.
 When it is time for departure — a time no man knows — this ship of life moves into new waters, and without a self, we have no say and no control.
 Then too, starting from different directions, we will each pass through a different terrain and set of events.
 We will each be going beyond a different self so that the relative differences we notice along the way will not be the same; no two journeys can possibly be alike.

 I will now finish my observations on the journey to Truth as it has unfolded for me so far, as this is as far as the journey has taken me.

 Who can understand what it means to learn that the ultimate reality is not a passing moment of bliss, not a fleeting vision or transfiguration, not some ineffable, extraordinary experience or phenomenon but instead, is as close as our eyes, as simple as a smile, and as clear as the identity of “that” which remains when there is no self?
 Bernadette Roberts (thank you)

-TO READ THE NEXT CHAPTER IN CONCLUSION PLEASE CLICK HERE
+TO READ THE NEXT CHAPTER METADATA AND THE MIND PLEASE CLICK HERE

 TO GO TO THE CONTENTS PAGE PLEASE CLICK HERE